New ideas about multiplication of tensorial distributions: What previous results can be recovered, and how?

-But these considerations (for example) mean, that the result from canonical Colombeau $\mathbb{R}^{n}$ theory derived by \cite{multi} can be derived in our formalism as well.
+These considerations (for example) imply that the result from canonical Co\-lom\-beau $\mathbb{R}^{n}$ theory derived by \cite{multi} can be derived in our formalism as well.
 This is also true for the geodesic computation in curved space geometry from \cite{geodesic}.

-The results derived in special Colombeau algebras (in geometrically nontrivial cases) are more complicated, since the authors use the strongest, ~$A^{\infty}(\mathbb{R}^{n})$,~ version of the theory, which is not contained in our chart representations (since we are using only ~$A^{n}(\mathbb{R}^{n})$ with finite $n$).
-It is clear that all the equivalences from our theory must hold in such stronger formulation (since obviously ~$A^{\infty}(M)\subset A^{n}(M)~~\forall n\in\mathbb{N}$) and the uniqueness of distribution solution must hold as well.
-This means that at this stage there seems to be no obstacle to reformulate our theory by using ~$A^{\infty}(Ch_{k},q,\Omega_{Ch})$ classes (and taking elements from ~$D'_{(\tilde A o)}(M)$ at least), if necessary.
+The results derived in special Colombeau algebras (in geometrically nontrivial cases) are more complicated, since in such cases the strongest, ~$A^{\infty}(\mathbb{R}^{n})$,~ version of the theory is used.
+This version is not contained in our chart representations.
+(This is because we are using only ~$A^{n}(\mathbb{R}^{n})$ with finite $n$.)
+It is clear that all the equivalence relations from our theory must hold in such stronger formulation (since obviously ~$A^{\infty}(M)\subset A^{n}(M)~~\forall n\in\mathbb{N}$) and the uniqueness of distribution solution must hold as well.
+This means that at this stage there seems to be no obstacle to reformulate our theory by using ~$A^{\infty}(Ch_{k},q,\Omega_{Ch})$ classes (and taking elements from ~$D'_{(\mathcal{\mathcal{\tilde S}} o)}(M)$ at least), if necessary.
 But it is unclear whether one can transfer all the calculations using ~$A^{\infty}(Ch_{k},q,\Omega_{Ch})$ classes to our weaker formulation.

 The strong formulation was used also in the Schwarzschild case \cite{Schwarzschild}, but there is a problem.
-The fact that authors regularize various functions piece by piece does not have to be necessarilly a problem in Colombeau theory\footnote{Although the authors use (in the first part, not being necessarily connected with the results) quite problematic embeddings.}.
-But, as already mentioned, the problem lies in the use of formula for ~$R^{\mu}_{\nu}$, originally derived within smooth tensor field algebra.
+The fact that the authors of \cite{Schwarzschild} regularize various functions piece by piece does not have to be necessarily a problem in Colombeau theory\footnote{Although the authors use (in the first part, not being necessarily connected with the results) quite problematic embeddings.}.
+But, as already mentioned, the problem lies in the use of formula for ~$R^{~~\nu}_{\mu}$, originally derived within smooth tensor field algebra.
 If we want to derive in the Schwarzschild case Ricci tensor straight from its definition, we cannot avoid multiplications of delta function by a non-smooth function.
 This is in Colombeau theory deeply non-trivial.